istio/istio.io/content/en/docs/tasks/observability/kiali/index.md

 Create a secret in your Istio namespace with the credentials that you use to authenticate to Kiali.

-First, define the credentials you want to use as the Kiali username and passphrase:
+First, define the credentials you want to use as the Kiali username and passphrase.

 Enter a Kiali username when prompted: